jamovi/jmv/README.md

 This module represents the analyses included with jamovi.
-It contains many common statistical tests (such as t-tests, ANOVAs, correlation matrices, proportion tests, contingency tables, etc).
+It contains many common statistical tests (such as t-tests, ANOVAs, correlation matrices, proportion tests, contingency tables, etc.).

 As with all jamovi modules, this can also be installed as an R package.